cheqd/cheqd-node/docs/setup-and-configure/configure-new-validator.md

    (The assumption above is that there is only one account / key that has been added on the node.
 In case you have multiple addresses, please jot down the preferred account address.)

+### Requesting CHEQ tokens for cheqd mainnet
+When you have a node successfully installed, please fill out our [**mainnet node operator onboarding form**](http://cheqd.link/mainnet-onboarding).
+You will need to have the following details on hand to fill out the form:
+   1. Node ID for your node
+   2. IP address / DNS record that points to the node \(if you're using an IP address, a static IP is recommended\)
+   3. Peer-to-peer \(P2P\) connection port \(defaults to `26656`\)
+   4. Validator account address (begins with `cheqd`)
+   5. Moniker (Nickname/moniker that is set for your mainnet node)
+3. Once you have received or purchased your tokens, [promote your node to a validator](docs/setup-and-configure/configure-new-validator.md).
+4. If successfully configured, your node would become the latest validator on the cheqd mainnet!

 ### Requesting CHEQ tokens for cheqd testnet

 Once you have successfully completed the steps above, please fill out our [**node operator onboarding form**](http://cheqd.link/join-testnet-form) so that you can acquire CHEQ testnet tokens required for staking on the network.
 The tokens will be send to your (validator) account address generated above.